flux-framework/flux-restful-api/docs/getting_started/api.md

  - data: the list of jobs
  - recordsTotal: the total number of jobs available
- - recordsFiltered: the total after fitlering by the query, length, start
+ - recordsFiltered: the total after filtering by the query, length, start
  - draw: an integer used by Jquery Datatables

 ### POST `/v1/jobs/submit`